Responding to Show Cause Letters

 This is especially true when you consider the imbalance of power between employers and employees, since employers will have more resources, including additional resources to investigate the allegations.
 A significant imbalance of power also exists between regulatory agencies and their registrants or licensees.

-Potts Lawyers have successfully represented clients, from entry level positions to executives, in both the public and private sectors, with respect to responding to show cause letters.
+Potts Lawyers have expert employment lawyers who have successfully represented clients, from entry level positions to executives, in both the public and private sectors, with respect to responding to show cause letters.
 Limitation periods apply for responding to show cause letters, so recipients of such letters should contact lawyers immediately.

-Potts Lawyers are highly experienced in this area of law, and can offer free consultations to individuals who are in this position, so that they can obtain timely expert advice on a strategy which maximises their prospects of succeeding.
+Our litigation lawyers are highly experienced in this area of law, and can offer free consultations to individuals who are in this position, so that they can obtain timely expert legal advice on a strategy which maximises their prospects of succeeding.